leo-nakayama/PCPP-Learnig/PCPP-1_Study_Guide_Through_Aristotelian_Lens.md

 In mastering OOP for PCPP-1, we not only prepare for questions on magic methods or decorators.
 We also rehearse a broader skill: how to see software as a living system, animated by causes and purposes.

 ---

-⚡ That’s **Chapter 1 expanded in full essay style**.

-👉 Would you like me to continue with **Chapter 2 (Coding Conventions)** next in the same essay depth?

-Excellent.
-Let’s continue and expand **Chapter 2: Coding Conventions, Best Practices, and Standardization** into a study-essay format, keeping the same mix of **exam prep + Four Causes + Deduction/Induction + publishable reflection**.

----

 # Chapter 2: Coding Conventions, Best Practices, and Standardization

 ---